ChewbaccaBox/WG-19K6100-Low-Voltage/README.md

 **TESTING STATUS:**

 Multiple installed and working in revisions P314 and P327.\
-The capicators are closer to the connector on revision P327, so it is a little tighter, but will still work.
+The filter capicators of the deflection board are closer to the connector on revision P327, so it is a little tighter, but will still work.